Datavault-UK/automate-dv-docs/docs/macros.md

 #### Configuring the load date range

-The start and finish date of the load can be configured in a number of different ways using the above configuration options.
+The start and finish date of the load can be configured in a number of different ways.
 Depending on how the materialisation is configured, the start and end of the load will get defined differently, as shown in the table below.

 | Configuration                | Outcome                                                                                                                  | Usage                |